esyede/rakit/packages/docs/data/carbon.md

 ## Basic Knowledge

-Carbon is a wrapper for PHP's DateTime class that provides various methods to work with date and time data more easily and expressively.
-It extends DateTime and adds fluent methods for date manipulation, comparisons, and formatting.
+`Carbon` extends PHP's `DateTime` with fluent methods for manipulating, comparing and formatting dates.

 <a id="creating-carbon-instances"></a>

 ## Creating Carbon Instances

-Carbon instances can be created in various ways:
+Several ways to build one:

 #### From current time: